noobaa/noobaa-core/docs/non_containerized_NSFS.md

 ## Monitoring

-Prometheus metrics port can be passed through the argument `--metrics_port` while executing the nsfs command.
+Prometheus metrics port can be passed through the argument `--metrics_port` while executing the noobaa command.
-NSFS state and output metrics can be fetched from URL `http:{host}:{metrics_port}/metrics/nsfs_stats`.
+NooBaa state and output metrics can be fetched from URL `http:{host}:{metrics_port}/metrics/nsfs_stats`.

 ## Log and Logrotate
 Noobaa logs are configured using rsyslog and logrotate.
 RPM will configure rsyslog and logrotate if both are already running.